Michael Coe (American football)

-Michael Allan Coe (born December 17, 1983) is a former American football cornerback in the National Football League (NFL) for the Indianapolis Colts, Jacksonville Jaguars, New York Giants, Miami Dolphins and Dallas Cowboys.
+Michael Allan Coe (born December 17, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Indianapolis Colts, Jacksonville Jaguars, New York Giants, Miami Dolphins, and Dallas Cowboys.
 He also was a member of the Hamilton Tiger-Cats in the Canadian Football League (CFL).
-He played college football at Alabama State University.
+He played college football for the Alabama State Hornets.

-Early years
+Early life

 Coe attended Cordova High School in Memphis, Tennessee.
 As a junior, he collected 20 receptions for 675 yards and 4 touchdowns.

 As a senior, he was a two-way player at wide receiver and cornerback, registering over 1,400 receiving yards, 25 tackles, 5 interceptions and 10 passes defensed.
 He received All-state, All-Memphis, All-metro, All-region, All-conference and Tennessee Class 5A Offensive Player of the Year honors.

 In track, he set the school record in the 400 metres and won the conference title four times in that competition.